Scientific glassblower working on the construction of a kaliapparat (laboratory device used for the analysis of carbon in organic compounds).

 Inorganic Chemistry Path1

-Symmetry, Bonding, and Molecular Shapes
+CHEM 608 Symmetry, Bonding, and Molecular Shapes3

 1